-- Mandatory conversion if a capital increase in excess of \$10.0 million (qualified capital increase) takes place before maturity.
+- Term: Expires on December 31, 2020; - Interest coupon 7.5 percent p.a. accruing over the term of the loan; - Loan currencies: \$5.4 million is USD denominated and \$0.7 million is denominated in DKK (DKK 5.0 million); - Mandatory conversion if a capital increase in excess of \$10.0 million (qualified capital increase) takes place before maturity.
 The conversion price is the share price obtained less a 5 percent discount if the capital increase take place in 2018, 10 percent if it takes place in 2019 and 20 percent if it takes place in 2020; - Repayment in cash of principal + accrued interest at a premium of 50% if all shares of the Company are sold; and - Mandatory conversion at maturity with a conversion price of \$160.41.
 10 days before conversion, USD denominated loans will convert into DKK whereas the conversion price remains denominated in USD.

-Convertible debt instruments are classified as financial liabilities until such time that the Company has an unconditional right to avoid settlement in cash and has no obligation to settle in a variable number of shares.
+Convertible debt instruments were classified as financial liabilities until such time that the Company had an unconditional right to avoid settlement in cash and had no obligation to settle in a variable number of shares.

-For Convertible Debt 1, the Company does not have an unconditional right to avoid settlement in cash.
-In addition, Convertible Debt 2 comprises an obligation to settle in a variable number of shares at maturity.
-Therefore, both convertible debt instruments comprise a debt host instrument.
+For Convertible Debt 1, the Company did not have an unconditional right to avoid settlement in cash.
+In addition, Convertible Debt 2 comprised an obligation to settle in a variable number of shares at maturity.
+Therefore, both convertible debt instruments comprised a debt host instrument.

-Conversion features comprising a fixed number of the entity's shares in exchange for a fixed principal in the entity's functional currency are equity instruments and separated from the debt host contract as the residual between fair value of the contract and fair value of a similar debt instrument without the conversion feature.
-All other equity conversion features are embedded derivatives.
+Conversion features comprising a fixed number of the entity's shares in exchange for a fixed principal in the entity's functional currency were equity instruments and separated from the debt host contract as the residual between fair value of the contract and fair value of a similar debt instrument without the conversion feature.
+All other equity conversion features were embedded derivatives.

 Both convertible debt instruments included a conversion feature resulting in settlement in a variable number of shares.
-Consequently, none of the instruments comprise an equity component.
+Consequently, none of the instruments comprised an equity component.
 They included the following non-closely related embedded derivatives: